All Episodes

 I ain't gonna lie to y'all, man.

-I d I definitely let's let's go ahead.
+I definitely let's go ahead.

 We covered all this stuff already.

-We already know the Rondo Kwando shit.
+We already know that Rondo caught Kwando shit.

-So chat, what do y'all want to see?
+So, Charlotte, what do y'all want to see?

 Let me see.

-But I wanted to get you guys a Fed reacts, man, before I um for the week.
+But I wanted to get you guys a FedReax man before I for the week.

-Catching predators, which you guys could go check that out.
+Catching Predators, which you guys could go check that out.

-That was uh hilarious.
+That was hilarious.

-So Peanut the Squirrel.
+So, Peanut the Squirrel.

 That's actually ridiculous that they went ahead and they had all those people show up for a fucking yeah.

-See if I can find it.
+Let me see here, see if I can find it.

 I don't want to use TMZ.

-Who gives a fuck what Australia thinks?
+Australia, who gives a fuck what Australia thinks?

-Uh I'll play the news thing.
+Uh, I'll play the news thing.

-We have an update uh on a story uh uh that we told you about earlier, squirrel that was seized in Western New York early this week.
+We have an update on a story that we told you about earlier.

-On eyewitness news this morning, we told you about Peanut, who has pretty big global following on social media.
+On eyewitness news this morning, we told you about Peanut, who has a pretty big global following on social media.

-It's now being tested for rabies, his owner Mark Longo uh says officers rated his home, taking peanut and other animals.
+His owner, Mark Longo, says officers raided his home, taking Peanut and other animals.

 Longo runs a sanctuary in Western New York, housing horses, goats, and other animals.